Govind Ram Meghwal

 Govind Ram Meghwal (born 20 January 1962) is an Indian politician from Indian National Congress.
-He is a Cabinet Minister for Disaster Management & Relief, Administrative Reforms and Coordination, Statistic Policy Planning Department in Government of Rajasthan and a Member of Rajasthan Legislative Assembly from Khajuwala.
+He is Former Cabinet Minister for Disaster Management & Relief, Administrative Reforms and Coordination, Statistic Policy Planning Department in Government of Rajasthan and Former Member of Rajasthan Legislative Assembly from Khajuwala.
 He got elected as an MLA from Nokha, Bikaner first in 2003 and then again in 2018 from Khajuwala.
 He has also served as the Parliamentary secretary, State Minister Government of Rajasthan from 2003 to 2008.
 He was made the Vice President of Rajasthan Pradesh Congress Committee in January 2021.

 Personal life

 Govind Ram Meghwal was born to Shri Tikuram in Poogal, Bikaner, a village in Rajasthan, on 20 January 1962.
 He is married to Smt.
 Asha.
 He holds a degree in Master of Arts.